The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 # How Healing Buffs Work

 Healing buffs, such as Dissipation and Fey Illumination, increasing the amount your healing spells will heal.
-Scholars do not have a buff in their own kit to buff the potency of healing oGCDs.If the ability says that it increases healing received “via healing actions,” it will increase the healing received by both GCD heals and oGCD heals.
+Scholars do not have a buff in their own kit to buff the potency of healing oGCDs.
+If the ability says that it increases healing received “via healing actions,” it will increase the healing received by both GCD heals and oGCD heals.
 If it specifies “healing magic potency,” it will only increase healing that comes from GCD based heals.
-Both Fey Illumination and Dissimation’s buff has the latter phrasing.
+Both Fey Illumination and Dissipation’s buff has the latter phrasing.

 Healing Buffs that affect only GCD heals-